Zaw Myo Tin

-Zaw Myo Tin (ဇော်မျိုးတင်) is a Burmese politician and current chief minister of Kayah State.
-He is a retired Lieutenant general of Tatmadaw.
-He served as a MP of Kayah State Hluttaw, minister of Security and Border Affairs of Kayah State, Commander of Regional Operations Commands (Loikaw), Commander of Naypyitaw Regional Command and Chief of Armed Forces Training.
+Zaw Myo Tin (ဇော်မျိုးတင်) is a Burmese politician who served as chief minister of Kayah State.
+He is a retired Lieutenant general of Tatmadaw, the armed forces of Myanmar.
+He served as a legislator of Kayah State Hluttaw, minister of Security and Border Affairs of Kayah State, Commander of Regional Operations Commands (Loikaw), Commander of Naypyitaw Regional Command and Chief of Armed Forces Training.

 Career

 Early life

 He attended to Defence Services Academy as part of the 32nd intake.

 Military career

 In 2013, he was appointed as Minister of Security and Border Affairs of Kayah State in Khin Maung Oo's first cabinet.
 He was reappointed as minister in L Phaung Sho's cabinet.
 In 2017, he was promoted as Brigadier General and became the commander of Regional Operation Command (Loikaw) under the Eastern Regional Command.

 Later, he moved to the Office of the Commander in chief of Defence Services in Naypyitaw with the rank Major General.
 In January 2021, he was appointed as the Commander of the Naypyitaw Regional Command.
 In September 2021 he was promoted as Lieutenant General and became the chief of Armed Forces Training.